June Monthly Meeting

 We're seeking to build an energetic, inclusive, and innovative corps of PSWG volunteers and Assistants/Coordinators on the PSWG Board of Directors.
 If this is an opportunity that interests you, we hope you'll apply to openings on the following Positions:

-Please submit your name and contact information to Vice President VPpswg@gmail.com indicating which positions(s) you may be interested in volunteering.
+Please submit your name and contact information to Mark Anderson, Vice President of Membership:

 Author of the Month